jaco9419/C-Plus-Plus/README.md

 -<code>;</code> is a punctuation that tells the computer that you are at the end of a statement.
 It is similar to a period in a sentence.

 <hr>

-## Some Terms:

-#### Null Pointer
-nullptr is a new keyword introduced in C++11.
-It provides a typesafe pointer value representing an empty pointer.
-In older C/C++ code, NULL was used for this purpose.<br>
-<code>int* ptr = nullptr;</code>

-#### Pass-By-Reference
-It refers to passing parameters to a function by using references.
-When called, the function can modify the value of the arguments by using the reference passed in.

-#### Pass-By-Value
-When we passed parameters to a function, we used normal variables and that’s known as pass-by-value.
-But because the variables passed into the function are out of scope, we can’t actually modify the value of the arguments.